Wildlife Welfare Emergencies

 - The amphibian declines due to introduced chytrid fungus,

 - facial tumor disease in Tasmanian Devils, an infectious cancer, and

 - psittacine (beak and feather) circoviral disease in parrots and cockatoos, which is listed as a key threatening process.

 We have very limited baseline knowledge of the diseases that affect wildlife species.
 This is because very few wildlife mortality (death) or morbidity (sickness) events have been reported and investigated.

-The University of Melbourne’s Faculty of Veterinary Science is supported by the Hermon Slade Foundation to develop wildlife health surveillance in Victoria.
+The University of Melbourne’s Faculty of Veterinary and Agricultural Sciences is supported by the Hermon Slade Foundation to develop wildlife health surveillance in Victoria.
 This will help build a collaborative network between governmental and non-governmental organisations and individuals with findings reported through this website, and the Australian Wildlife Health Network (AWHN), and available for use in wildlife biodiversity conservation.
 This baseline information will also be useful in biosecurity policy and management for human, domestic animal and wildlife health - a 'one health' approach.